wemake-services/wemake-python-styleguide/docs/_pages/usage.rst

 There are three ways to ignore some specific violations:

-1. Inline ignore with ``# noqa: `` comment and comma separated violation codes
+1. Inline ignore with ``# noqa:`` comment and comma separated violation codes
 2. Command line argument ``--ignore`` with omma separated violation codes
 3. Configuration line inside ``setup.cfg`` or ``tox.ini``, `example <https://github.com/wemake-services/wemake-python-styleguide/blob/ab95b7d5b14b3985795aa98a70363466fffa3946/setup.cfg#L22-L32>`_

 You can ignore:

 1. Whole ``Z`` letter, this will completely turn off all our custom checks
 2. Some specific group (naming, complexity, consistency, best practices) with ``Z`` and the first number
 3. Some specific violation with the full violation code

-Read more about ignoring violations in the `official docs <http://flake8.pycqa.org/en/latest/user/violations.html>`_.
+Read more about `ignoring violations <http://flake8.pycqa.org/en/latest/user/violations.html>`_ in the official docs.

 Integrations
 ------------